Student Support Services

 The Complete with 15 Scholarship can offer students a faster path to completing a degree.
 This scholarship is appropriate for students who have earned at least 24 credits, have a 2.5 GPA and meet additional requirements.
+If you meet the additional requirements, click here to apply electronically.
 Complete with 15 provides eligible students, who enroll in four courses (minimum 12 credits) each semester, with a scholarship that will fund an additional 3-credit course.
-By enrolling in five courses per semester for a minimum of 15 credits, students can complete an associate’s degree in less time while saving money.
+By enrolling in five courses per semester for a minimum of 15 credits, students can complete an associate degree in less time while saving money.
 The office of Student Success Initiatives processes Complete with 15 applications.
 Once determined eligible, students work with an advisor to create an academic plan outlining all courses from the start of receiving the scholarship through to earning all credits needed for graduation.
-Depending on the number of earned credits at time of application, students may take advantage of the Complete with 15 Scholarship for up to three semesters.
+Depending on the number of earned credits at the time of application, students may take advantage of the Complete with 15 Scholarship for up to three semesters.

 Veterans Resource Center